Moin70/Sem3_Project/readme.md

                                      login: source code file contains source code of login page.
                                      login_action: Source code file of login button to authenticate admin from the database.
-                         CSS:  Contains all stylesheets used in project.
+                         CSS folder:  Contains all stylesheets used in project.
-                        Class:  Contains php classes used in the project.
+                        Class Folder:  Contains php classes used in project.
-                        Bootstrap: Contains Bootstrap tools used in the project.
+                        Bootstrap folder: Contains Bootstrap tools used in project. appointment.php file :This file helps to dispaly the total appointments taken by a a patient. login.php file: A source code file, It redirects a patient to the dashboard afetr successful authentication.
+                        logout.php file: A source code file, It redirects a patient to the login page. register.php file : A source code file It helps new users to get registered.
+                        Index.php: A source code file, It open the dashboard for the patients where they can see the availability of doctors.
+                        navbar.php : A source code file, It displays the navigation bar on the appointment page. profile.php : A source code file displays user profile, user can edit his profile as well. verify.php : A source code file helps user to verify their email and once verified reflect it to the database.
+                        download.php : A source code file helps to download report in pdf form. footer.php : A source code file contains code for the footer. header.php : A source code file contains code for the header.

 #Further Work